BiEchi/my-homepage/content/publication/goautobash/index.md

 ---
-title: 'ICP Algorithm: Theory, Practice And Its SLAM-oriented Taxonomy'
+title: 'GoAutoBash: Golang-based Multi-Thread Automatic Pull-Execute Framework with GitHub Webhooks And Queuing Strategy'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here